TXRF Analysis

 TXRF analysis begins by generating a monochromatic X-ray beam, which is directed at the surface of a sample at a very shallow angle, usually less than 0.5° with respect to the plane of the surface.
 This means that the beam only effectively ‘grazes’ the surface of the sample.
 As the beam interacts with the atoms on the sample surface, it will cause electrons to move between energy levels.
 In turn, this will cause them to release distinctive photons of energy in a process called fluorescence.

 The fluoresced photons are picked up by a detector and their respective energies and magnitudes are recorded.
-The energy of each photon is specific to the element that it was emitted from, and their relative magnitudes reflect the quantities that each element is present in.
-Through this, it is possible to determine the precise elemental composition of the sample, including elements that are only present in trace amounts.
+The energy of each photon is specific to the element that it was emitted from, and their relative magnitudes reflect the quantities of the element in the sample.
+Through this, it is possible to determine the precise elemental composition, including elements that are only present in trace amounts.
 TXRF cannot, however, detect elements with an atomic number below 11.

 Suitable samples and sample preparation